Dildo: General

-Two women embracing and using carrots as dildoes, 19th century India.
+Two women embracing and using carrots as dildoes in an act of food play, 19th century India.

 Materials

-Phallus-shaped vegetables and fruits, such as bananas or zucchini or other food items, such as hot dogs or other types of sausages, have been used as dildos in a form of food play.
+Phallus-shaped vegetables and fruits, such as bananas, zucchini, eggplants, carrots, or other food items, such as hot dogs or other types of sausages, have been used as dildos in a form of food play.
 Any object of sufficient firmness and shape can be used like a dildo.
+Pure silicone is considered one of the safest materials for dildos, for both anal and vaginal use cases, as many other materials are porous and typical cleaning methods may not remove all bacteria.